When it comes to women’s healthcare in Qatar, expats are in luck, with access to most of what you would find in your home country.

 Insurance for women’s healthcare in Qatar

-Everyone in Qatar is required to have health insurance, so you should first check whether your insurance covers women-specific treatments and clinics.
+Everyone in Qatar must have health insurance; check whether your insurance covers women-specific treatments and clinics.
 The good news is that you can always purchase additional insurance to meet your needs and that Qatar offers high-class women’s healthcare – so you have options.

 That said, if you have a very specialized condition or a high-risk pregnancy, your case will likely be sent to a public hospital.
 These have the biggest budgets, so they can take on difficult cases.
 In that case, your insurance may or may not cover stints in public hospitals, so keep that in mind.
 The following is a list of international health insurance providers operating in Qatar: